drardito/MtVernonRobotics/Week3Pace.md

 You are going to share your work in a variety of ways:
   1. **Reflect.** You will maintain a reflective journal via blog posts on [Pace Commons](/http://pacecommons.org/).
 Use his journal to share about your learning and challenges and learning from challenges.
   2. **Upload.**  You will share your code with us by uploading it somewhere and then posting a link on Pace Commons.
-  3. **Show and Tell.** When your robot is doing what you want it to do, please make a video and share it with us on Pace Commons.
+  3. **Show and Tell.** When your robot is doing what you want it to do, please take photos and videos and share them with us on Pace Commons.

 ##Learning in Community
 One of the best pedagogical things are teaching with robotics is the way that a community gets formed.
 I encourage you to reach out to me and each other as you are working with your robotics.
 The more the merrier!